-- deleted text is marked with strike through; - b. text highlighted in green is Australian unique text; and - c. new or amended text is highlighted in grey; - d.
-EMAR 21 Edition 2.0 (Reference A) and EASA (Reference F) changes that are proposed but not adopted by the DASR is marked with grey strike through.
+- a. deleted text is marked with strike through; - b. text highlighted in green is Australian unique text; and - new or amended text is highlighted in grey;

 DASR 21 SUBPART D - CHANGES TO MILITARY TYPE-CERTIFICATES AND MILITARY RESTRICTED TYPE-CERTIFICATES